aaskorohodov/mi_band_9_pro_pip_girl_fallout_watchface/watchfaces_src/README.md

-Original Watchface SRC – Is some other watchface, that I was using as a reference
+Original Watchface SRC – Is some other watchface, that I was using it as a reference

 PipGirlProject – is a Cian (greenish) version

-Each folder has a nested 'Extra' folder.
-It contains static + decently dressed animation.

 Abbreviations and explanations: